 Bursting on to the scene in the late 1960s, Jonathan Borofsky was an entirely new breed of artist, capable of rendering profoundly humanistic experience through playfully repetitious and at times joyful work.
 A draughtsman, sculptor, painter, and installation artist, Borofsky showed an early proficiency for drawing having first trained as an architect.

-Borofsky initially made his reputation with bold and playful works that had an… Read more
+Jonathan Borofsky initially made his reputation with bold and playful works that… Read more

 About the artwork